CrossGL/crossgl-docs/docs/graphica.md

     efficiency, our platform delivers code that's finely tuned for optimal performance.

-## Quick Guide to Graphica Structure
+## Quick Guide to Translator Structure

-`Graphica` is designed to translate CrossGL shader code into different graphics API languages (e.g., HLSL, Metal, OpenGL).
+`Translator` is designed to translate CrossGL shader code into different graphics API languages (e.g., HLSL, Metal, OpenGL).
 The process involves several key steps, from lexing the input code to generating the final output.
-Below is a quick guide to the structure and workflow of `Graphica`:
+Below is a quick guide to the structure and workflow of `Translator`:

 1.  **Lexical Analysis (Lexer)**